anlai/blog/_posts/2021-04-01-workstation-setup.md

 generateHosts = true
 generateResolvConf = true
 ```

 Restart the container in powershell window execute `wsl -t jekyll`.

-Then go back into the container and get the ssh key moved so you can use it.
+Final step after you have terminated the instance is to go back in, and move your ssh key from Windows into the Linux container so you have the same one.
+It's also possible to just generate another key for each container if you want.

 ```bash
 cp /windir/c/users/{username}/.ssh ~/.ssh -r